4d/docs/website/translated_docs/es/ViewPro/method-list.md

 The *formulasCol* is a two-dimensional collection:

 * The first-level collection contains subcollections of formulas.
 Each subcollection defines a row.
 * Each subcollection defines cell values for the row.
-Values must be text elements containing the formulas to assign to the cells. >If a 4D method is used, it must be allowed with the [`VP SET ALLOWED METHODS`](#vp-set-allowed-methods) command.
+Values must be text elements containing the formulas to assign to the cells.

+> If the formula is a string, use the period `.` as numerical separator and the comma `,` as parameter separator.
+If a 4D method is used, it must be allowed with the [`VP SET ALLOWED METHODS`](#vp-set-allowed-method) command.

 You remove the formulas in *rangeObj* by replacing them with an empty string ("").